Appendix B. Audit Act 1994 section 16—submissions and comments

-In accordance with section 16(3) of the Audit Act 1994 a copy of this report was provided to the Department of Human Services, the Department of Justice and Victoria Police.
+In accordance with section 16(3) of the Audit Act 1994 a copy of this report was provided to the Department of Treasury and Finance and the Victorian Managed Insurance Authority.

 The submissions and comments provided are not subject to audit nor the evidentiary standards required to reach an audit conclusion.
 Responsibility for the accuracy, fairness and balance of those comments rests solely with the agency head.